Vassilios Papadopoulos: Administrative career

-Between 2004 to 2007, Papadopoulos was the Associate Vice President for Research at Georgetown University Medical Center, and subsequently appointed the Director of Biomedical Graduate Research Organization.
+Between 2004 and 2007, Papadopoulos was the Associate Vice President for Research at Georgetown University Medical Center, and subsequently appointed the Director of Biomedical Graduate Research Organization.
 Under Papadopoulos' direction, the institution obtained an NIH-funded General Clinical Research Center and its first Clinical and Translational Science Award.
-Papadopoulos served from 2007-2016 as the executive director and chief scientific officer of the Research Institute of the McGill University Health Centre (RI-MUHC), one of Canada's largest research centers.
-At the RI-MUHC he was a professor in the Faculty of Medicine at McGill University and held a Canada Research Chair in Biochemical Pharmacology and the Phil Gold Chair in Medicine at McGill and the MUHC.
+Papadopoulos served from 2007 to 2016 as the executive director and chief scientific officer of the Research Institute of the McGill University Health Centre (RI-MUHC), one of Canada's largest research centers.
+At the RI-MUHC he was a professor in the faculty of medicine at McGill University and held a Canada Research Chair in Biochemical Pharmacology and the Phil Gold Chair in Medicine at McGill and the MUHC.
 Under Papadopoulos' tenure, more than $300 million federal and provincial grants were raised, resulting in the creating of a state-of-the-art clinical and biomedical research facility.

-Since 2016, Papadopoulos has served as Dean of the Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences (USC School of Pharmacy) at USC.
-In 2022, USC announced the $50 million renaming gift for the endowment of the USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences, the largest gift for a school of pharmacy in California.
+Since 2016, Papadopoulos has served as dean of the Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences at University of Southern California, previously known as USC School of Pharmacy.
+In 2022, USC announced the $50 million renaming gift for the endowment of the USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences, the largest gift for pharmacy school in California.